inform2kavi/Search_Page/README.md

 2)Package pages contains all the Page Object(Impletmenting page Object model)

-3)Package Utility contains all the library files(Methods which are used at many places are made as library files) --DRY(Do not Repeat Your code)
+3)Package Utility contains all the library files(Methods for reading from excel, property file, capturing screenshot etc) --DRY(Do not Repeat Your code)

 4)BaseClass contains @BeforeClass, @AfterClass, @BeforeMethod and @AfterMethod which is generically implemented.
 All the test class should extend the base class.